rcpch/digital-growth-charts-server/docs/safety/csmf/clinical-risk-mgmt-plan.md

 ## Audience

-This document is for the RCPCH dGC Team staff that are involved in ensuring the safety of the RCPCH's healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.
+This document is for the RCPCH Digital Growth Charts Team staff that are involved in ensuring the safety of the RCPCH's healthcare IT systems, products or services, but is made publicly available as part of our commitment to transparency and open governance.

 ## Scope

-This policy applies to the the RCPCH dGC Team's organisation and to all of the RCPCH dGC Team's IT systems.
-The policy also applies to any local customisations, upgrades or specific configurations made to a healthcare IT system by the RCPCH dGC Team.
+This policy applies to the the RCPCH Digital Growth Charts Team's organisation and to all of the RCPCH Digital Growth Charts Team's IT systems.
+The policy also applies to any local customisations, upgrades or specific configurations made to a healthcare IT system by the RCPCH Digital Growth Charts Team.

 If clarification is required of whether any system falls within scope of this CRMS this should be raised with the nominated Clinical Safety Officer (CSO) for clarification.
 This nominated person provides clinical and organisational leadership on healthcare IT Patient Safety on behalf of the Organisation.

 !!! danger "IMPORTANT NOTICE FOR SELF-HOSTING"
-    IMPORTANT: This Clinical Risk Management File applies ONLY to RCPCH open source software as deployed and managed by the RCPCH dGC Team under our direct control.
+    IMPORTANT: This Clinical Risk Management File applies ONLY to RCPCH open source software as deployed and managed by the RCPCH Digital Growth Charts Team under our direct control.

 --8<--
 docs/_assets/_snippets/self-host-warning.md